fardog/fardog.io/content/blog/2022-09-09-x13-yoga-gen-3-review.md

 well, and takes some adjustment to not miss hitting the keys square.

-Also after a week or so of use, the space bar developed a fairly obnoxious creak/click, and we'll see if that subsides over time; it's not at all noticeable in normal typing use, but in my news reader when I use the space bar to page to move to the next story.
+Also after a week or so of use, the space bar developed a fairly obnoxious creak/click, just when you rest a finger on it but don't actually press the key.
+We'll see if that subsides over time; it's not at all noticeable in normal typing use, but in my news reader when I use the space bar to move to the next story, my finger resting on it will repeatedly make the sound: annoying.

 A quick online typing test shows my WPM about equal with my usual on a laptop keyboard, so I can't complain much.
 Also kudos to Lenovo for making a compact